 This clean eating barbecue sauce has a spicy and smoky flavor that is perfect on so many cuts of meat.
-It fits into a Paleo, Gluten Free, Whole30 or Sugar Free diet and is super easy to make.
+This easy recipe fits into a Paleo, gluten-free, Whole30 and sugar-free diet!

-I decided to give them all a miss and just make my own.
 I tinkered with the recipe, tasting and testing until I came up with one that I like every bit as much as the store bought kind.
+In addition to being sugar-free, this recipe is quick and easy to make!

-My sauce gets a smoky flavor from cumin and red pepper gives it the heat that my husband loves.
+This sauce gets a smoky flavor from cumin, and the red pepper gives it the heat that my husband loves.
 Since the sauce will not contain sugar, I added some full fat coconut milk to round out the taste and make it not so “vinegary” tasting.

 The sauce is perfect on all kinds of meats for the BBQ.
 We are using it tonight on pork spare ribs, but steaks, any chops and burgers will be great with it too.